jclark/satpulse/doc/config.md

 ## Quickstart

 After installation, there will be a configuration file and a systemd service template.
+You will need to edit the configuration file and use systemd commands with the name of the service template.

+## Configuration file

 The configuration file will be at